Greene yanks second vote on Mayorkas impeachment resolution

 “There was no guarantee on impeachment until today, so I’m satisfied with that,” she added.

-The Georgia Republican would not disclose the timeline for proceeding with impeaching Mayorkas but said it would happen “very soon.”
+The Georgia Republican would not disclose the timeline for proceeding with impeaching Mayorkas, saying they decided not to publicly share it, but said it would happen “very soon.”

 Greene, a top Mayorkas critic, moved to force a vote on impeaching the secretary Wednesday, the second time she launched an effort to fast-track a vote on booting the Biden administration official.
 The House was slated to vote on a Democratic motion to refer the resolution until Greene yanked the vote.